cyber-crypt-com/encryptonize-client-go/README.md

 client.Store(ctx, ...)
 ```

+For more detailed explanations and examples, see the [godoc](https://pkg.go.dev/github.com/cybercryptio/d1-client-go).

 ## D1 Generic Client

 In order to use the D1 Generic client you will need credentials for a user.
 If you are using the